Darvid-223/ernesto/README.md

 ## Introduction & Overview

-Restaurant Ernesto is a website consisting of three main pages, designed as part of an educational project.
+Restaurant Ernesto is a website consisting of three main pages.
 Each page serves a specific function, providing information about the fictional restaurant and its offerings.

 Home Page: This page introduces the restaurant with a concise description, including a section about the restaurant, its address, and reviews from guests and a critic.
 A 'Featured Dish' is also displayed, showcasing one of the restaurant's notable offerings.

 Menu Page: The menu is detailed on this page, organized into categories: starters, main courses, drinks, and desserts.
-Each category lists the items available within it, offering a comprehensive view of the restaurant's culinary options.
+Each category lists the items available within it, offering a view of the restaurant's culinary options.

 Reserve Page: On this page, visitors find a form to reserve a table.
 The form allows for the input of date, time, and special requests, facilitating the reservation process for potential guests.